 - Set up a trust so there are no fights after you die or maybe less fighting.
 Fingers crossed.

 Have a folder with bank account numbers and retirement income sources.
-My FREE printable binder has the sheets ready for you to download and fill them in as needed.
+My FREE printable binder has the sheets ready for you to download and fill in as needed.
 I pray you will never have to deal with a life-changing emergency, but the chances are you will.
 Please be prepared in this way so you can sleep at night knowing your family is well taken care of if something happens to you.

 May God bless you and your family to be healthy, and safe.

-Leanne reminded me about this: As for many things, we should all have medical powers of attorney in the event of a situation where we are unable to make medical/end of life decisions for ourselves.
+Leanne reminded me about this: As for many things, we should all have medical powers of attorney in the event of a situation where we are unable to make medical/end-of-life decisions for ourselves.

 Ambulance: AdobeStock_121610 by Aaron Kohr